Beyond Happiness and Satisfaction: Toward Well-Being Indices Based on Stated Preference

 NBER Working Paper No. w18374

-This paper helps provide foundations for survey-based tracking of well-being.
-First, we propose a theory in which utility depends on “fundamental aspects” of well-being, measurable with surveys.
+This paper proposes foundations and a methodology for survey-based tracking of well-being.
+First, we develop a theory in which utility depends on “fundamental aspects” of well-being, measurable with surveys.
 Second, drawing from psychologists, philosophers, and economists, we compile a comprehensive list of such aspects.
-Third, to estimate the aspects’ marginal utilities—a necessary input for constructing an individual-level well-being index—we conduct a survey in which ~4,600 U.S. respondents state their preference between pairs of aspect bundles.
-We estimate high relative marginal utilities not only for traditional happiness and life satisfaction measures, but even more for aspects related to family, health, security, values, and freedoms.
+Third, we demonstrate our proposed method for estimating the aspects’ relative marginal utilities—a necessary input for constructing an individual-level well-being index—by asking ~4,600 U.S. survey respondents to state their preference between pairs of aspect bundles.
+We estimate high relative marginal utilities not only for happiness and life satisfaction, but also for aspects related to family, health, security, values, and freedoms.

 Date posted: September 15, 2012